Backbase/bb-cli/README.md

 -P,  --port <number>		    7777		    The port of the server running portal foundation.
 -c,  --context <string>		    portalserver	The application context of the portal foundation.
 -u,  --username <string>		admin   		Username.
--w,  --password <string>		admin	    	Password.
+-pw,  --password <string>		admin	    	Password.
 -p,  --portal <string>				        Name of the portal on the server to target.
 -t,  --target <string>		    server		    Context target: server, portal, catalog, portalCatalog, page, container, widget, link, template, user, group, audit or cache.
 -T,  --target-arg <string/json>			        Target arguments.
 When there are more arguments, pass JSON array.